 Customers will stick through the worst checkout experience to purchase something they perceive as valuable.
 This is why value is the most important aspect in the checkout process.

 Achieve higher conversion rates by clearly showing customers your unique value proposition (UVP) during the checkout.
 Let's say your UVP is "Free Shipping."
 If you're unable to promote free shipping for every order, be sure to remind customers - on the one page checkout - how much more they must spend to qualify for free shipping.

 Display great value by offering discounts and promotions.
 Integrating the discounts within the checkout is where customers really see the value.

 Provide customers promo codes within the checkout.
 Once these promo codes are used, automatically trigger messaging that tells how much the customer has saved on a purchase.

 Trigger urgency with messaging that shows a time frame or expiration date.
 When customers feel like they'll lose out on a deal by waiting, they're more likely to complete the checkout rather than going elsewhere to compare prices.

 Overall, the checkout process has evolved relatively little over time.
 Since the information that eCommerce sites need to complete a digital transaction remain the same, all checkout forms more or less require the same information.

-Decrease shopping cart abandonment and increase conversion rate on a one page checkout by improving speed, increasing trust and promoting value.
-Create a unique strategy for your online business by including these 3 emotional triggers.
+Decrease shopping cart abandonment and increase conversion rate on a one page checkout by creating a unique strategy that involves improving speed, increasing trust and promoting value.

 If you have additional questions and concerns or would like to learn more about optimizing the checkout experience, contact us through the form below.
 We'll be happy to help!